What is the future of abortion rights in Michigan after judge temporarily halts law? - NewsBreak

 But what does this mean for the citizen-led effort to get the issue on the ballot in November?
 There are still many steps to be taken.
 Also, there has been some concern over a conflict of interest with regards to the judge who made the ruling.

 That concern comes from the right-to-life camp.
-Chief Court of Appeals Judge Elizabeth Gleicher has indicated she makes yearly donations to Planned Parenthood, which sought the injunction.
+Chief Court of Appeals Judge Elizabeth Gleicher has indicated she makes yearly donations to planned parenthood, the party that sought the injunction.
 She also represented the group in a 1997 case.

 Essentially, the injunction presses pause and keeps things as they are in Michigan for now.